 The Council also decided to hire an attorney to prepare arguments against this separation and to send a delegation to the Legislative Assembly in Québec City.
 But all this was in vain.
-A close ally of Louis Beaubien and Monseigneur Bourget, ultremontain member, Louis-Olivier Taillon tabled the separation bill in the provincial legislature, it was adopted by the end of February.
+A close ally of Louis Beaubien and Monseigneur Bourget, ultramontain member Louis-Olivier Taillon tabled the separation bill in the provincial legislature, and it was adopted by the end of February.
 The initial bill had proposed that the new municipality be named Village de l’Enfant-Jésus (Village of the Infant Jesus).
 The journals of the time mentioned that the project was subject to bitter debate and while it was adopted, the name was rejected.17 Relations between Côte Saint-Louis and the new village remained tense during the following months and the subjects of argument multiplied: the sharing of the debt, real estate and municipal employees.18

 In each generation, the Beaubien family developed its real estate on two axes.
 In Mile End they always acted as absentee landlords, never residing in the district.
-In contrast, in Outremont, the “Saint Catherine lands” – which Pierre Beaubien also inherited in 1842 – were to be the foundation of an entirely different type of real estate development.
+In contrast, in Outremont, the “Saint Catherine lands” – which Pierre Beaubien also acquired in 1842 – were to be the foundation of an entirely different type of real estate development.
 Initially a commercial farm and country house, the property became Louis Beaubien’s primary residence in 1866.
 In 1875, he played a unique role in the creation of the village of Outremont.19 His son, Joseph Beaubien (1865-1949), was one of the main architects of its transformation: as mayor of Outremont for 40 years, it was under his leadership that the village lost its rural character to become one of Montreal’s most affluent suburbs.
-Joseph Beaubien imposed zoning that created a much stricter division of housing typologies – including the types of residential buildings permitted by sector – and commercial uses than in the town of Saint-Louis.20
+Joseph Beaubien imposed zoning that created a division of housing typologies – including the types of residential buildings permitted by sector – and commercial uses much stricter than in the town of Saint-Louis.20

 The alliance between the Beaubien family and the Clercs de Saint-Viateur also held in Outremont: in 1886, the Order purchased several properties there to establish a farm school.21 These properties, in addition to the Beaubiens’ farm, were to be the site of a major subdivision project in the 1920s.22